-This topic discusses the various methods used to submit media or other files to Vantage workflows.
+This topic discusses the various methods used to submit media or other types of files to Vantage workflows for processing.
 You can submit jobs in the following ways:

 - Directly in Workflow Designer using various methods.
 See Manually Submitting Files Directly in Workflow Designer, following. - Automatically, by adding files to directories monitored by active workflows. - As a batch, by submitting a workorder file to a Workorder-based workflow.
-See Submitting Files as a Batch, following in this topic. - From Workflow Portal and the Workflow Portal Web Application.
-See Using Workflow Portal. - From Dublist Portal.
-See the TrafficManager User Guide. - From third-part or custom programs using the Vantage SDK.
+See Submitting Files as a Batch, following in this topic. - From Workflow Portal client applications.
+See Using Workflow Portal and Workflow Portal Web Application. - From Dublist Portal.
+See the TrafficManager User Guide. - From third-party or custom programs using the Vantage SDK.